Useful Pluginssystem_reminder

 main.py

-1from plugins.system_reminder import system_reminder 2agent = Agent("assistant", plugins=[system_reminder])
+from plugins.system_reminder import system_reminder agent = Agent("assistant", plugins=[system_reminder])

 Design Principles